 - Does your company sell products in mainland China (except Hong Kong)?

 - Are you owned by a parent company that tests on animals?

-This is how The Inkey List responded to my email:
+This is how The Inkey List responded:

 We don’t test our products on animals and don’t work with suppliers who do.
 We won’t enter any market that would require us to test our products on animals either ourselves or via a third party on our behalf.